-It has been said that in “matters of healing the body and mind, vacation is a true genius” (Mehmet Murat Ildan) and that some “of your best ideas come when you’re on vacation” (Gautam Singhania).
+It has been said that in “matters of healing the body and mind, vacation is a true genius” (Mehmet Murat Ildan).
+In fact, some “of your best ideas come when you’re on vacation” (Gautam Singhania).

 If this is truly the case, then why is it that so many small business owners have such a difficult time disconnecting and taking a true vacation?
 (I know this to be true because I am married to a small business owner.)
 Perhaps it’s because they are in start-up mode and fear losing momentum with potential clients and investors.
 Another reason could be that they fear disappointing or even losing customers.